 And as this writer points out, he who finds a Woradorian woman for a wife must first do what's befitting.

-What is it?
 The groom must show love, be loyal, be honest, show respect and be understanding to his wife.
 The bride must reciprocate the gesture.
 Worado-Worado is an ancient town known for its political and romantic lifestyle.

 It also has an unbridled tradition that requires all men from outside its political borders to immerse themselves in the Victory River-- that takes its source from the Jubilee Hills.

 Perhaps, that's what is causing fear in the other side of the political divide.

 Why should it be, if indeed the saying: love transcends everything is true.
 But that symbolic and sacred act as I aforesaid didn't stop those two political clowns to showcase their naivety and averse towards unity or social cohesion.
 Their uncouth choice of words clearly defined who they're.
 Mr. Atubiga, for instance views this marriage as 'Haram' something abominable, that could bring defeat to his party NDC, suggesting that Mr. Biney must lose his position for choosing a wife from the ruling NPP.
 He also calls the 2020 General Election as a War.

 "It's very very dangerous for our party.